 Large-scale account hacks

 When you hear about large numbers of accounts being stolen by a hack at some service provider, you’re naturally concerned the hacker might now have access to your account names and passwords.
-If the service was storing your actual passwords, that could indeed be the case.
+If the service stored your actual passwords, that could indeed be the case.
 (If a service is storing your actual passwords,1 they don’t understand security or have made some horrifically bad decisions.)

 In fact, most services store an encrypted (technically, a “hashed”) form of your password.
 For example, if my password were “password” (and that’s a very poor password, of course), then a service might store “5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8” as the hash value that corresponds to that password.2